What is the best thing about gig economy jobs? Ask any gig worker, and they will say the same thing – independence.

 #5 Uber Eats

 Uber Eats is DoorDash’s biggest US competitor and the second most popular gig app for delivery drivers.
-If you’re looking for extra income, Uber Eats is a great option, with Uber Eats delivery drivers earning around $20 per hour on average.
-Of course, it can be less or more, depending on the usual factors common for all delivery apps.
+Earning potential can range depending on the usual factors common for all delivery apps – time, location, frequency, and more.

 Like Uber rideshare drivers, Uber Eats drivers can take advantage of an instant payout option – Express Pay.
 To use it, however, you need to prepare to pay the already mentioned $0.50 fee.
 The same rules apply then for both Uber rideshare and delivery drivers.